Healthdirect Free Australian health advice you can count on.

 • Maintaining a healthy lifestyle can help you keep good vision into older age.

-• Optometrists are trained health professionals who can assess the health of your eyes and prescribe corrective lenses if needed.
+• Optometrists are trained health professionals who can check your eyes and prescribe corrective lenses if needed.

 • Regular visits to your optometrist are important to help identify and treat problems before they cause permanent vision loss.